 Our investments in marketable securities consist principally of debt instruments of the U.S. Treasury, U.S. government agencies, state and local government agencies and corporate commercial paper.
-These investments are categorized as available-for-sale securities and recorded at fair market value, as defined by the FASB's Statement of Financial Accounting Standards ("SFAS") No. 115, "Accounting for Certain Investments in Debt and Equity Securities."
+These investments are categorized as available-for-sale securities and recorded at fair market value, as defined by SFAS No. 115, "Accounting for Certain Investments in Debt and Equity Securities."
 Investments with maturities of 90 days or less from the date of purchase are classified as cash equivalents; investments with maturities of greater than 90 days from the date of purchase but less than one year are generally classified as short-term investments; and investments with maturities of greater than one year from the date of purchase are generally classified as long-term investments.
-The long-term investments consist of corporate or U.S. government debt instruments with maturities greater than one year and up to five years.
+The long-term investments consist of corporate or U.S. government debt instruments that mature after one year through five years.
 We hold investments in Auction Rate Securities, which have original maturities greater than one year, but which have auctions to reset the yield every 7 to 35 days.
 We have classified these assets as short-term investments as the assets are viewed as available to support current operations, based on the provisions of Accounting Research Bulletin No. 43, Chapter 3A, "Working Capital-Current Assets and Liabilities."
 Unrealized holding gains and losses are reflected as a net amount in a separate component of shareholders' equity until realized.
 For the purposes of computing realized gains and losses, cost is determined on a specific identification basis.